-Quite often the information, data or statistical methods used or relied upon by a licensee to estimate replacement cost may be obtained through a third-party source.
+The California Department of Insurance recognizes that information, data or statistical methods used or relied upon by a licensee to estimate replacement cost may be obtained through a third-party source.
+Such information received by the Department will be treated as confidential information within the context of appropriate government code.

 The licensee must provide a copy of the estimate of replacement cost to the applicant or insured.
-If the estimate is communicated by telephone, the estimate should be mailed promptly to the insured.
+If the estimate is communicated by telephone, the estimate shall be mailed to the insured no later than three business days later.
 If no insurance coverage ensues, there is no obligation.